VECM in STATA for two cointegrating equations

 This article explains how to perform point forecasting in STATA, where one can generate forecast values even without performing ARIMA.
 Therefore, it is useful in any time series data.
 Forecasting is an important part of time series analysis.
 A point forecast is a singular number which represents the estimate of the true but unknown value of […]

-How to test time series autocorrelation in STATA
+How to test normality in STATA

 Need Help, Whatsapp Us Now